-Capital Programme proposals have been developed based on the principles set out above and reflect the strategic priorities agreed by Council when it set the current Strategic Plan.

-Appendix 3 of the report sets out the recommended programme for schemes which were programmed for 2024/25 - 2028/29 within the existing capital programme together with new schemes that it is now proposed to include within the capital programme.
+- 2.24 Capital Programme proposals have been developed based on the principles set out above and reflect the strategic priorities agreed by Council when it set the current Strategic Plan. - 2.25 Appendix 3 to this report sets out the recommended programme for schemes which were programmed for 2024/25 2028/29 within the existing capital programme together with new schemes that it is now proposed to include within the capital programme.
 Further details are set out below.